Soccer-Champions League Group G results and standings

-Oct 19 Champions League Group G results and standings after Wednesday's matches:
+Sept 13 Champions League Group G results and standings after Tuesday's matches:

 Porto 2 Shakhtar Donetsk 1